jvandervyver/ffi-serial/README.md

 Serial ports are simply files, in both Posix and Windows, that have special API calls to configure the serial port settings.

 Ruby IO provides a rich API and it is part of standard library.
-By open a serial port as a IO object, this gem benefits from everything Ruby IO provides.
+Using IO, this gem benefits from everything Ruby IO provides.
+No modification is made to IO nor does this simply emulate IO.

-Therefore the code in this gem is to configure the IO object rather than emulating an IO object.
+99% of the code in this gem is to call the native operating system functions to configure the IO object serial port settings

 ## Installation
     gem install ffi-serial